mac-a-r0ni/liveslak/README.txt

 === BIOS boot ===

 Slackware Live Edition uses syslinux to boot the Linux kernel on BIOS computers.
-To be precise, the "isolinux" variant is installed to the ISO image and the "extlinux" variant is installed into the Linux partition of the USB Live version.
+To be precise, the "isolinux" variant is installed to the ISO image and the "extlinux" variant is installed into the ext4-formatted Linux partition of the USB Live version.

 Syslinux shows a graphical boot menu with a nice Slackware-themed background and several options:
   * Start (SLACKWARE | XFCE | MATE | CINNAMON | DAW | LEAN) Live (depending on which of the ISOs you boot)
   * Non-US Keyboard selection
   * Non-US Language selection
   * Memory test with memtest86+
+  * Console OS in RAM

 You can select a keyboard mapping that matches your computer's.
 Also you can boot Slackware in another language than US English.
 If you stick to US English interface language you will probably still want to change the timezone because it will default to UTC.
 You have to specify a custom timezone manually by adding "tz=YourGeography/YourLocation" because the syslinux bootmenu does not offer you a selection of timezones.
 Syslinux allows you to edit the boot commandline by pressing <TAB>.
 Press <ENTER> to boot after you made your changes or <ESC> to discard your edit and return to the menu.